Lyapunov exponents and rigidity in random billiards and standard maps

-The following corollary provides a simple condition ensuring that $\lambda_F^{+}>0$ a.e.\ on $\Omega \times \mathbb T^d$ when $d=2$.
-It will be used in Section~\ref{sec:random_standard} to establish the positivity of $\lambda_F^{+}$ when $F$ is a random additive perturbation of a standard map.
+The following corollary gives a simple condition ensuring that $\lambda_F^{+}>0$ on a set of positive measure when $d=2$.
+It will be used in Section~\ref{sec:random_standard} to establish the positivity of $\lambda_F^{+}$ when $F$ is a random additive perturbation of a generalized standard map.